 These meetings are oral and practical and include a small selection of key routines in which children practise rapid recall and gain fluency with the ideas and facts that are the basis or focus of their current work.
-In addition to consolidating knowledge of number and calculation, measures, geometry and data handling, they can be used as opportunities to provide variety and context.
-You might discuss with children observations about a mathematically-rich object, or solve a mathematical problem that has come up in the class, in the school, in the news, at home or in a story.
+In addition to consolidating knowledge of number and calculation, measurement, geometry and statistics, they can be used as opportunities to provide variety and context.
+You might discuss with children observations about a mathematically rich object, or solve a mathematical problem that has come up in the class, in the school, in the news, at home or in a story.